go-graphite/graphite-clickhouse/doc/config.md

  index-timeout = "1m0s"
  # 'tagged' table from carbon-clickhouse, required for seriesByTag
  tagged-table = "graphite_tagged"
- # Table that contains the amounts of rows with each tag1 value, used to determine which Tag1 value to use in a query based on its cardinality.
+ # Table that contains the total amounts of each tag-value pair.
+It is used to avoid usage of high cardinality tag-value pairs when querying TaggedTable.
 If left empty, basic sorting will be used.
+See more detailed description in doc/config.md
- tag1-count-table = ""
+ tags-count-table = ""
  # or how long the daemon will query tags during autocomplete
  tagged-autocomplete-days = 7
  # whether to use date filter when searching for the metrics in the tagged-table